Bird flu detected in sheep for the first time in England

+UKHSA says risk to general public remains very low, but warned people should not touch any dead or sick wild birds they find

-Bird flu had been detected in a sheep in England for the first time, the government has said.
+Bird flu has been detected in a sheep in England for the first time, the government has said.

 "The case was identified following routine surveillance of farmed livestock on a premises in Yorkshire where highly pathogenic avian influenza (H5N1) had been confirmed in other captive birds," it said in a statement.